 As any seasoned traveler knows, though, when bad things happen, good things usually happen as well.

 A few years ago, I was traveling in Romania to update the Lonely Planet guide to that country.
-The Danube Delta was my goal, but as I was driving, I decided to divert to the city of Iaşi to visit an old friend, Daniela, whom I’d met through Yahoo back in the day.
+The Danube Delta was my goal, but as I was driving, I decided to divert for a night to the city of Iaşi to visit an old friend, Daniela, whom I’d met through Yahoo back in the day.
 I hadn’t seen her in a long time.

 We had a nice reunion: dinner, billiards, and possibly (I can’t remember now) a trip to the ‘Cub’ student club to listen to some music.
 For the night, I’d splurged on a room for myself at the Hotel Unirea, a classic Communist-era high-rise (but nicer than most and with some classy "executive" rooms overlooking the square below).
-I stumbled back to the hotel afterward and slept well.
+I stumbled back to the hotel afterward and slept pretty well.
 The trip was going smoothly.

 The next morning after breakfast, I stepped out onto an elevated terrace to get some air.
-It was sunny and I was looking ahead to the five-hour drive to Tulcea, the main city in the Danube Delta.
+It was a sunny morning and I was looking ahead to the five-hour drive to Tulcea, the main city in the Danube Delta.
 Deep in thought, I took a small step backward and promptly lost my balance.
-As it turns out, there was no railing behind me, and I hadn’t realized the terrace was so high -- maybe two or three meters.
+As it turns out, there was no railing behind me and I hadn’t realized the terrace was so high -- maybe two or three meters.
 The ground below was covered in concrete.
 My left ankle, fortunately or unfortunately, broke the fall.

 I scrambled back onto the terrace in a mild state of shock.
 It wasn’t immediately clear how bad my ankle was hurt.
 Foot injuries, generally, are hard to read.
 Sometimes they’re serious, sometimes not.
 Still hoping for the best, I hobbled back to my room, packed my things, checked out of the hotel, and fetched my bike and car from the underground garage.
-I lifted the bike, with difficulty, onto the car roof, and set out on the drive.
+I lifted the bike, with some difficulty, onto the car roof, and set out on the drive.

 A couple of hours later, on the highway, I began to realize I was in trouble.
 My foot was swelling and I’d lost the ability to move it.
 While driving, it hurt too much to use the clutch, so I kept the car in third gear.
 I stopped for gas along the way and limped around the side of the car to fill the tank.
 I could see the cashier inside, about 15 meters (50 feet) away, watching me through the window.
 When I tried to walk over to pay her, I realized after a few steps I simply couldn’t do it.
 I ended up crawling across the parking lot.

 I finished the drive to Tulcea with one thought in mind: to see a doctor as soon as I could.
-I eventually made it my hotel, and the receptionist immediately phoned a taxi to take me to the "Spitalul Judetean de Urgenta Tulcea," the town's emergency room.
+I eventually made it my hotel, and the receptionist immediately phoned a taxi to take me to the "Spitalul Judetean de Urgenta Tulcea:" the town's emergency room.
 The driver appeared promptly, and even helped walk me to the hospital door once we arrived.

 And that’s about the time in this story when my bad luck turned to good.